theflakes/reg_hunter/README.md

 A file/lnk's meta data will only be collected once no matter how many times it is referenced in registry values.

+To compile; install Rust and the MSVC 32 and/or 64 bit environment.
+    x32: cargo build --release --target i686-pc-windows-msvc
+    x64: cargo build --release --target x86_64-pc-windows-msvc

 ```
 Reg Hunter
     Author: Brian Kellogg
     License: MIT
     Many thanks: @Hexacorn and @SBousseaden
     Disclaimer:
         This tool comes with no warranty or support.
         If anyone chooses to use it, you accept all responsibility and liability.

 Usage: